 How Does Hypnotherapy Help Phobias?
 Essentially it works by creating a new experience of a scenario that leads to the reconsolidation of the emotional memories associated with the trigger of the phobia.
 It matters little if it's a spider, needles or water, the same fear system gets activated.
 Beyond that, all that is needed is an explanation to better understand how hypnosis works and! you can read that here

 The fears/phobias I see most often in my practice are:

 How many sessions of therapy will be required?

-The number of sessions needed to release a phobia varies person to person will depend upon many things, not least, the client's personality type, maturity, desire to overcome the phobia, and of course, how deep-seated the phobia is and how long it has been in place.
-But the average for people I see is about 2-5 sessions.
+The number of sessions needed to release a phobia varies person to person will depend upon many things, not least, the client's personality type.
+Their commitment, maturity, desire to overcome the phobia is important too.
+Other factors are, how deep-seated the phobia is and how long it has been in place.
+But the average for people I see is about 2 - 5 sessions.
 Occasionally it can be much longer, especially where full-blown panic attacks are occurring at seemingly random times and in diverse places.
 Happily, though, that is rare and in many cases, it can be relatively easy to let go of the phobia!

-As a precursor to seeking help, it is always good to consider having a chat with your doctor before you contact or visit a therapist about the symptoms of your relating to your area of concern?
-You may have symptoms, such as a headache, soreness in limbs, racing heart, dizziness, sweating, blurred vision, a feeling of being unwell, etc. Although these are all common symptoms of someone suffering fear or a phobia, they can mimic those of organic causes so, they should always be fully checked out by a medical professional in the first instance.
+Important Note: As a precursor to seeking help.
+First, consider having a chat with your doctor before contacting or visiting a therapist about the symptoms of your relating to your area of concern?
+You may have symptoms, such as a headache, soreness in limbs, racing heart, dizziness, sweating, blurred vision, a feeling of being unwell, etc. Although these are all common symptoms of someone suffering fear or a phobia, they can mimic those of organic causes.
+For that reason, they should be checked out by a medical professional first.